ece362-purdue/proton-labs/lab1-gpio/README.md

 ```

 > [!IMPORTANT]
-> Demonstrate to your TA that your code passes the `init_inputs` test in `autotest`.
+> Demonstrate to your TA that your code passes the `init_inputs` test in `autotest`, and that pressing the left pushbutton turns on the red LED at GP16 and vice-versa with the right pushbutton and the yellow LED at GP17.
 Answer their questions and show them your code.
+>
-For full credit, your `init_inputs` function must not use any of the SDK functions (`gpio_init`, etc.) and must only directly modify registers.
-Commit all your code and push it to your repository now.
+> For full credit, your `init_inputs` function must not use any of the SDK functions (`gpio_init`, etc.) and must only directly modify registers.
+>
+> Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

 ## Step 4: Configure and poll a keypad